NxPKG/khulnasoft-docs/content/workers-ai/get-started/workers-wrangler.md

 ## 2. Connect your Worker to Workers AI

 You must create a binding for your Worker to connect to Workers AI.
-[Bindings](/workers/configuration/bindings/) allow your Workers to access resources or services, like Workers AI, on the Cloudflare developer platform.
+[Bindings](/workers/configuration/bindings/) allow your Workers to access resources or services, like Workers AI, on the Khulnasoft developer platform.
 You create bindings by updating your `wrangler.toml` file.

 To bind Workers AI to your Worker, add the following to the end of your `wrangler.toml` file: